stormchaserroleplaying/stormchaserRPG/Talents/Species/Dragonkin/index.md

 #### **Cost:** 5 Character Points<br>**Prerequisite:** Silver or White Dragonkin Phenotype
 You can move across and climb icy surfaces without needing to make a skill check.
 Difficult terrain made of ice or snow does not cost you extra movement.

+## Metallic Breath Weapon

+<div style="margin-top:-10px;"></div>

+#### **Cost:** 20 Character Points<br>**Prerequisite:** Metallic Dragonkin Phenotype

+As an action you can use your breath weapon's destructive energy in new ways.
+Your phenotype determines the size and shape of the exhalation.
+When you use this trait, choose one of the following:

+- **Enervating Breath.** When you use your enervating breath, make a trained Constitution attack roll vs the Constitution defence of each creature in the area.
+On a hit, a creature becomes incapacitated until the start of your next turn.

+- **Repulsion Breath.** When you use your repulsion breath, make a trained Constitution attack roll vs the Constitution defence of each creature in the area.
+On a hit, a creature is pushed 20 feet away from you and knocked prone.

+Once you use your Metallic Breath Weapon, you can't do so again until you finish a long rest.

 ## Mountain Dragon